Georgia Department of Education: Office of Policy and External Affairs

 The Office of Policy and External Affairs maintains divisions which deal with charter schools, communication, human resources, policy and state schools.

 Office of Education Support and Improvement

 Several divisions make up the Office of Education Support and Improvement.
 Learning Support provides services to schools, teachers and students.
 Migrant Education works with eligible children in Georgia.
 School Improvement helps schools by putting together a "statewide system" of tools and resources.

 Office of Technology Services

 The Office of Technology Services is split into two divisions: the Instructional Technology division, which integrates technology into the classroom and the Information Technology division, which builds infrastructures so information can be given to decision makers in the state.

 State exams

-The State of Georgia requires students to take several state tests: the Criterion-Referenced Competency Tests, End of Course Tests, Georgia High School Graduation Test, Georgia Alternate Assessment, and the Georgia Writings Assessments.
+The State of Georgia requires students to take several state tests, generally administered through the Georgia Milestones Assessment System.
+Elementary and middle school students take End of Grade assessments, while high schoolers take End of Course Assessments for certain courses.